ricketytoc/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to sort the displayed list based on an attribute.
-1. EmployeeManager displays the sorted list based on the specified attribute.
+1. EmployeeManager displays the sorted list based on the specified attribute.<br>
    Use case ends.

 **Extensions**